muehlemann-popp/gcp-secrets-disabler/README.md

 task py:run DRY_RUN=true
 ```

-### Production Mode (Destructive)
+### Production Mode (Active Changes)
 When running with `DRY_RUN=false`, the script will:
 - Actually disable older versions of secrets
-- Make permanent changes to your GCP Secret Manager
+- Make changes to your GCP Secret Manager
-- Cannot be undone
+- Changes can be reverted if needed through the Google Cloud Platform web console

 To run in production mode:
 ```bash
 task py:run DRY_RUN=false
 ```

-**⚠️ WARNING: Always run in dry run mode first to verify the changes that will be made.
-Disabling secret versions cannot be undone!**
+**⚠️ NOTE: Always run in dry run mode first to verify the changes that will be made.
+While secret version changes can be reverted through the GCP console if needed, it's best practice to verify the changes before applying them.**